The value of learning is how you embed it into your work

 Along with those leaders, you need to ensure that everyone in your business sees the importance of embedded learning.
 Desirable skill sets are no longer hard skills, but behaviours, like adaptability and problem solving.
 When someone can hone those softer skills and apply them, they’ll be better at their job.

 Angelika Martyna is once again a great example of this.
-“Angelika went through a period of big internal organisational change of which she had to manage components of this and despite this upheaval,” said her Avado learning coach, Rachel Eales.
+“Angelika went through a period of big internal organisational change of which she had to manage components and despite this upheaval,” said her Avado learning coach, Rachel Eales.
 “She was committed to her assessments and her EPA.
 She would always go that extra mile in her own development, like listening to relevant podcasts.
 Angelika always had a positive, can-do attitude and because of this she excelled in her apprenticeship.”

 Once you’ve given someone the space to learn a new skill, the way Angelika focused on positivity and adaptability, they need to see the importance of that skill to their role.
 They need to understand how they’ll use what they’re learning.